Skip to main content

 Physics, Chemistry, Biology, Mathematics, or interdisciplinary courses including at least one of the former among the primary disciplines.

-A good level of English is needed (minimum level B2), as well as, a certificate of laboratory security course completion.
+A good level of English is needed (minimum level B2).

 Application process